Marcaine HCl with Epinephrine Side Effects

 2. "Product Information.
 Marcaine HCl with Epinephrine (bupivacaine-epinephrine)."
 Hospira Inc, Lake Forest, IL.

-Not all side effects for Marcaine HCl with Epinephrine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Marcaine HCl with Epinephrine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Marcaine HCl with Epinephrine (bupivacaine / epinephrine)